ericbiewener/react-global-events/README.md

 )
 ```

 Subcomponents may then subscribe to those events in `componentDidMount`.
-They must then implement callback methods with the naming convention `onGlobal<EventName>`, e.g. `onGlobalMouseDown`
+They must then implement callback methods with the naming convention `onGlobal<ReactEventName>`.
+Note that the `<ReactEventName>` follows the camel-casing convetions of event names in React, not standard JS: `onGlobalMouseDown` rather than `onGlobalMousedown`.
 ```js
 // MySubComponent.js